|Printer friendly version of Reg. H-2009-02 (Revised) (115.83 KB)

 Section 1.
 Authority and Purpose.

-This regulation is promulgated under the authority granted to the Commissioner by Title 8 V.S.A. § 15 and Title 8 V.S.A. § 6015 in order to establish criteria for the issuance of health care stop loss insurance policies and contracts.
-Nothing in this regulation shall be construed as imposing any requirement or duty on any person other than an insurer or as treating any health care stop loss policy as a direct policy of health insurance.
+This Rule is promulgated under the authority granted to the Commissioner by Title 8 V.S.A. § 15 and Title 8 V.S.A. § 6015 in order to establish criteria for the issuance of health care stop loss insurance policies and contracts.
+Nothing in this Rule shall be construed as imposing any requirement or duty on any person other than an insurer or as treating any health care stop loss policy as a direct policy of health insurance.

 Section 2.
 Scope.

 This Rule applies to each health care stop loss insurance policy or contract that is delivered or issued for delivery by an insurer in Vermont.